-Human-like Decision Making for autonomous lane change driving: a hybrid inverse reinforcement learning with game-theoretical vehicle interaction model
+Human-like decision making for autonomous lane change driving: a hybrid inverse reinforcement learning with a game-theoretical vehicle interaction model

-Yalan Jiang1, Xuncheng Wu^{1}, Weiwei Zhang2, Wenfeng Guo3, Wangpengfei Yu2, Jun Li3
+Yalan JIANG1, Xuncheng WU1, Weiwei ZHANG^{2}, Wenfeng GUO3, Wangpengfei YU2, and Jun LI3

-1 School of Mechanical and Automotive Engineering, Shanghai University of Engineering Science, Shanghai, 201620, China
+1 School of Mechanical and Automotive Engineering, Shanghai University of Engineering Science, Shanghai, 201620, China 2 Shanghai Smart Vehicle Cooperating Innovation Center Co., Ltd., Shanghai, 201805, China

-2 Shanghai Smart Vehicle Cooperating Innovation Center Co., Ltd., Shanghai, 201805, China 3 School of Vehicle and Mobility, Tsinghua University, Beijing, 100084, China
+3 School of Vehicle and Mobility, Tsinghua University, Beijing, 100084, China

 Abstract.
 The development of automated driving vehicles aims to provide safer, comfortable, and more efficient mobility options.
-However, the decision-making control of autonomous vehicles still embraces limitations on human performance mimicry.
+However, the decision-making control of autonomous vehicles still faces limitations of human performance mimicry.
 These limitations become particularly evident in complex and unfamiliar driving scenarios, where weak decision-making abilities and poor adaptation of vehicle behaviour are prominent issues.
 This paper proposes a game-theoretic decision-making algorithm for human-like driving in the vehicle lane change scenario.
-Firstly, an inverse reinforcement learning (IRL) model is used to quantitatively analyse the lane change trajectories of the natural driving dataset, establishing the human-like human cost function.
-Subsequently, joint safety, comfort to build the comprehensive decision cost function.
-Use the combined decision cost function to conduct a non-cooperative game of vehicle lane changing decision to solve the optimal decision of host vehicle lane changing.
+Firstly, an inverse reinforcement learning (IRL) model is used to quantitatively analyze the lane change trajectories of the natural driving dataset, establishing the human-like human cost function.
+Subsequently, joint safety, and comfort to build the comprehensive decision cost function.
+The combined decision cost function is used to conduct a noncooperative game of vehicle lane changing decisions to solve the optimal decision of host vehicle lane changing.
 The host vehicle lane-changing decision problem is formulated as a Stackelberg game optimization problem.
-To verify the feasibility and effectiveness of the algorithm proposed in this study, a lane change test scenario has been established.
-Firstly, we analyse the human-like decision-making model derived by the maximum entropy inverse reinforcement learning algorithm to verify the effectiveness and robustness of the IRL algorithm.
+To verify the feasibility and effectiveness of the algorithm proposed in this study, a lane change test scenario was established.
+Firstly, we analyze the human-like decision-making model derived from the maximum entropy inverse reinforcement learning algorithm to verify the effectiveness and robustness of the IRL algorithm.
 Secondly, the human-like game decision-making algorithm in this paper is validated by conducting an interactive lane-changing experiment with obstacle vehicles of different driving styles.
-The experimental results prove that the human-like driving decision-making model proposed in this study can make lane-changing behaviours in line with human driving patterns in lane-changing scenarios of expressway.
+The experimental results prove that the human-like driving decision-making model proposed in this study can make lane-changing behaviours in line with human driving patterns in lane-changing scenarios of the expressway.

-Key words: expressway lane-changing scenarios; inverse reinforcement learning; Stackelberg game theory; human-like decision-making; interaction model.
+Keywords: expressway lane-changing scenarios; inverse reinforcement learning; Stackelberg game theory; human-like decision-making; interaction model.